Buy it! |

 Nineteen year old Collie Spector is a nightclub singer on the up.
 He’s got the looks and the voice, but he’s also got the boss’s girl, Zoey, and when that boss is Gabriel Christos, the son of Bay City’s crime overlord Cephalus “the Old Man” Christos, it doesn’t take a genius to work out that the fall Collie is headed for is going to be a big one.

 Gabriel orders a beat down, which includes ending Collie’s career by cutting his vocal chords, and with the help of Bay City’s crooked cops, Gabriel frames the singer for a crime he didn’t commit.
 Collie does time in the City’s Island prison of Rockville, working on his upper body and trying to come to terms with the fact he will never sing again.
 When he comes out, he is twice the man he was, but Collie isn’t the only one who has changed during those seven years.
+Gabriel is now estranged from his old man and trouble is brewing between them.
+Collie soon finds himself sucked into their murky underworld of drugs and politics and ends up working for the very man who orchestrated his downfall.

 Bay City is a dark and rain-swept place where the hoods date strippers and dirty cops are on the take from nightclub-owning crime bosses.
 Here, the washed up newspaper men tell it like it is, everyone drinks their bourbon straight and nothing is quite as it seems.